What are some good sources of iron worth adding to your diet?

 Help fill gaps with iron supplements

 While it’s certainly possible to get enough iron from diet alone—particularly if you’re a man or a postmenopausal woman—some of us have higher iron needs than others.
 Women who are pregnant, lactating, or menstruating should consider using an iron supplement to ensure they hit their recommended dietary allowance (RDA)—and the same goes for those of us who follow largely plant-based diets.
+Men?
+You can probably get enough from your diet.

 Both Essential for Women (8mg) and Essential Prenatal (18mg) contain a bioavailable form of gentle-chelated iron to help fill gaps in your diet.*